NickBrisebois/Chip8-Plus-Plus/README.md

 # Chip8-Plus-Plus
 A chip 8 emulator written in C++ using SFML

+Dependencies:
+	- SFML

+Building:
+Just type make in the root of the repo

+Running:
+Type ./chip8 ./roms/[ROM] where [ROM] is the game you want to run

 ![screenshot](./screenshot.png)

 This was written with a ton of help from [this blog post](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) by Laurence Muller